Baileys Brownies (gluten-free option)

 6. Scoop the batter into the prepared pan and use a silicone spatula to even it out.

-8. Once the brownies have cooled, prepare the ganache.
+8. While they cool, prepare the ganache.

-9. Place the chocolate chips and Irish cream in a small bowl.
+9. Place the chocolate and Irish cream in a small bowl.
 In a small saucepan over medium-low heat, warm the cream just until steamy and on the verge of simmering.

 Notes